closedcube/ClosedCube_STS35_Arduino/README.md

 ClosedCube Arduino Library for
-ClosedCube STS35 +/-0.1C High-Accuracy Digital Temperature Sensor Breakout
+ClosedCube STS35 High-Accuracy +/-0.1C Digital Temperature Sensor Breakout
 ===========================================================================

+This is a ClosedCube breakout boards for Sensiron STS35 High-Accuracy +/-0.1C Digital Temperature Sensor.

+The board* populated with 4-Way DIP switch that allows to change I2C address and turn off/on pull-up resistors if more than one sensor board required on the same I2C bus.

 **Features:**